HL7/fhir-sdoh-clinicalcare/input/pagecontent/FHIR_API_Examples.md

-The FHIR API Examples section is a draft set of examples and is not currently validated.
+The FHIR API Examples section is provided as a draft set of examples and is not currently validated.

 ### Direct Referral Workflow